CR6Community/CR-6-touchscreen/src/README.md

 ### What does a successful flash look like

 The flash process is completed when you see "END!" like shown in flash_succesful.jpg.
-Note that there are several lines showing updated files.
+Note that there are several lines showing updated files (numbers shown that are higher than 000).

+Also "T5L1 DGUS2 V3.5 2020.07.30" is shown if you are using a CR-6 printer.
+If you don't have this move the files in the "CR-6 kernel upgrade" folder to the DWIN_SET folder and reflash.

 _When flashing has been succesful, repeat the procedure and additional two to three times.
 The DWIN touch screen doesn't always take "all" files during flashing, so repeating it a few times (by turning the printer off and then on again) should help with that._